grype/SwiftBeacon/README.md

 emit("Debugging")  // will be handled by the console logger emit(Event.loggedIn(user), on: Beacon.shared + Beacons.events)  // will be handled by both loggers

 // 2.
-Logging vioa multiple beacons
+Logging via multiple beacons
 Loggers.append(ConsoleLogger.starting(name: "console", on: Beacon.shared + Beacons.events))
 Loggers.append(HypotheticalRemoteLogger.starting(name: "event", on: Beacons.events)